Skip to Main Content

 Specifically, we can assist with researchers' needs such as:

-• Find and access the data you need to conduct your research;
+• Find and access the data you need for your research;

 • Help you to find relevant sources for your literature review;

-• Provide information for creating your data management plans (DMP);
+• Provide information and assistance for creating your data management plans (DMP);

-• Provide information related to creating data documentation, metadata standards;
+• Provide information and assistance for creating data documentation following metadata standards;

-• Identify repositories suitable for depositing and preserving different types of research data;
+• Identify repositories suitable for depositing, preserving, and sharing different types of research data;

 • Assist researchers to track data citation impact;

-• Provide library instruction for classes and research consultations for individual researchers on using Library data collection and conducting research data management;
+• Provide library instruction for classes related in using data collection and data management;

-• Developing library research guides, workshops, and tutorials needed for CMU research community.
+• Develop library research guides, workshops, and tutorials needed for CMU research community.

 Contact the librarians for assistance: